Vaccinium praestans: Description

+Taxonomy

+Vaccinium praestans is a part of the family Ericaceae, which includes species like cranberries, blueberries, and huckleberries.
+Ericaceae is a family of flowering plants known to be a part of the heath or heather family, usually found growing in acidic and considered infertile soil conditions.
+The word Vaccinium means 'huckleberry' in Latin and the word praestans means 'excellent' or 'outstanding'.

 Distribution and habitat

-The plant is native to Kamchatka, Eastern Russia.
-It ranges from Northern America to Eastern Asia, in spruce, fir and deciduous forests.
+The plant is native to Kamchatka, Eastern Russia but can be found in Northern America and East Asia in spruce, fir and deciduous forests.
 It is found in higher elevations and slopes, growing in mossy bogs, marshes and swampy woods, often off of rotting fallen tree trunks.
 It is endemic to the Mountain Taiga region of Primorye, Kamchatka, Khabarovsk Region, Sakhalin, the Kuril Islands (Kunashir, Shikotan, Etorofu Simushir, Uruppu Keta), Honshu, and Hokkaido.

 Ecology

 Vaccinium praestans is a hardy plant that can grow in harsh cold climates.
 However, it requires shelter from strong winds and needs insulation from snow and leafs to protect its roots in freezing temperatures.
 It is best suited for slightly sandy, loamy soils.
 It also prefers moderately moist, mesic soils with a high acidity, ranging in PH from 4.5 to 6.
 It can quickly become chlorotic if lime is present in the soil, which means it won't produce enough chlorophyll and its green leaves will become a pale yellow to yellow-white color.
-It also does not like root disturbances or stagnant water at the roots, preferring moist, yet well drained soils but can not tolerate drought.
+It also does not like root disturbances or stagnant water at the roots, preferring moist, yet well-drained soils but can not tolerate drought.
 The plant can grow in semi-shady conditions, but fruits best when in full sunlight.

 Reproduction

-It flowers hermaphroditic flowers in June–July that are pollinated by bees.
+The hermaphroditic flowers are pollinated by bees.
 Otherwise new plants can be raised from seed.